grokability/laravel-levelup/routes-controllers-and-variables.md

     }
 ```

 The names don't matter (except for you as the person who has to remember what you're passing around).
-The *comsistency* matters.
+The *consistency* matters.